antzGames/Easy-Web-Loader/README.md

 ### Loading Screen backgroud color

-You can change the background color of the loading screen, modify this section in the Custom HTML Shell:
+You can change the `background-color` of the loading screen, modify this section in the Custom HTML Shell:

 ```html